jnnycn007/lwjson/README.md

 Library provides generic JSON text parser, that is optimized for embedded systems.
 Supports `streaming` parsing or classic parsing with full JSON data available in one big linear memory.
-First one being optimized for ultra small microcontrollers, second one being ready for PC applications - or simply when several kB of RAM memory is available at any given point of time
+The first is optimized for ultra-small microcontrollers, while the second is better suited for PC applications, or simply when several kB of RAM are available.

 [Open documentation](https://docs.majerle.eu/projects/lwjson/)